 The solution: content as interface

 The final solution stresses content as interface.
 The user connects a bank account or credit card to the app and their recent transactions are loaded into a pile of receipts.
 The user then swipes up or down to sort each purchase as a Want or a Need.
-Over time, the app begins to recognize spending patterns based on how the users sorts their transactions and makes intelligent suggestions on how to cut back.
-Simple graphs let the user see how much they spend each month as well as the number of credit card swipes they had.
+Over time, the app begins to recognize spending patterns based on how the user sorts their transactions and makes intelligent suggestions on how to cut back.
+Simple graphs make it easy for the user to see how much they spend each month as well as the number of credit card swipes they had.
 By encouraging personal reflection on your own purchases, coupled with reminders, the app will begin to help you improve your spending habits.

 The project resulted in a high-fidelity interactive prototype that was created using Marvel.
 My prototype was featured in the Marvel newsletter and on the Marvel homepage as a Staff Pick.
-It has received over 3,300 unique views.
+It has received over 10,000 views.

 In addition to the app prototype, I designed a marketing website for Swipeless which showed off the basic features and provided a call to action to download the app from the App Store.